joshweir/scraypa/README.md

 # Scraypa

-A Ruby gem to scrape web content with some features including:
+A Ruby gem to scrape web content with some of the features including:

 1. [Using Capybara (for Javscript support)](#using-capybara-for-javascript-support)
 2. [The Onion Router (Tor)](#tor)